ZgblKylin/KylinPluginFramework/README.md

 # Features
 - **Light weight**: Only a single dll file.
-- **Dynamic load**: Load any QObject class to build your program architecture configuration file, just like building LEGO!
+- **Dynamic load**: Load any QObject class to build your program architecture by configuration file, just like building LEGO!
 - **No injection**: Any QObject classes could be supported with a single line of declaration like `Q_DECL_METATYPE`, you can write it anywhere before loading the object.
 So you could configure any QObject classes from 3-rd party library without any code injection.
 - **EventBus**: Publish/Subscribe mechanism supported to decouple sender and receiver:
   - Better performance than signals&slots.